 In this context, it’s an electronic pump for your vehicle that we’re talking about in our tyre compressor reviews.
 Typically, they’re powered by a 12V adaptor, meaning that you can use them anywhere you like, or more importantly, need them.
-Some people don’t realise you plug them into the car itself – while there are exceptions, the vast majority aren’t mains powered at 240V (volts).
+Some people don’t realise you plug them into the car itself – while there are exceptions, the vast majority aren’t mains driven at 240V (volts) or battery powered.
 Having access to pumps on the move might save you from an hour or two at the roadside waiting for a recovery truck to assist – time you could be spending completing your journey!

 Firstly, your front tyre pressure may well need to be different to the rear wheels.
 That’s a reflection of both the weight they support and the forces that act upon them under normal driving conditions.
 The obvious reason for this is the engine is heavy and in most cars lives under the bonnet at the front of the car – often meaning the car is ‘front heavy’.